Establishing Reality-Virtuality Interconnections in Urban Digital Twins for Superior Intelligent Road Inspection and Simulation: Experimental Results

 \subsubsection{Stereo Matching}

 For stereo matching evaluation, we compare five SoTA networks to demonstrate the improvements enabled by our system.
-Similar to the single-modal segmentation experiments, these networks are pre-trained on synthetic data and fine-tuned using real-world data.
-Unlike individual road surface images, which can still be obtained through crowdsourcing applications, stereo images of road surface defects are exceedingly rare.
-To address this limitation, we fine-tune the networks using the KITTI dataset \cite{kitti}, a widely used driving dataset that lacks road defects.

-Several metrics are selected for evaluation, including percentage of error pixels (PEP), which represents the percentage of incorrect disparities with respect to a tolerance of $\delta$ pixels, and end-point error (EPE), which measures the average disparity estimation error.
-Considering the domain gap, networks fine-tuned on KITTI may struggle with road defects.
-To further assess accuracy, mean squared error (MSE), structural similarity index (SSIM), and peak signal-to-noise ratio (PSNR) are compared between the predicted and ground truth disparity maps.
-The loss function, learning rate, and optimizer settings are consistent with those reported in the corresponding publications \cite{chang2018pyramid, xu2020aanet, jing2024end, xu2023iterative, liu2024playing}.

-Tables \ref{tab:stereo_matching_on_synthetic} presents the quantitative results tested on synthetic data.
+Similar to the segmentation experiments, \clr{all hyperparameters are kept fixed according to the released default settings, with the only difference being whether the models are pre-trained on synthetic UDT data}.
+Unlike individual road surface images that are \cll{available from crowd-sourcing applications,} stereo images of road surface defects are exceedingly rare.
+To address this limitation, we fine-tune the networks using the KITTI dataset \cite{kitti}, a widely used driving dataset \cll{but does not contain} road defects. \cll{Experiments are conducted on both synthetic data with ground truth annotations and the real-world Stereo-Road dataset \cite{fan2019pothole} to evaluate zero-shot performance.} Several metrics are selected for evaluation, including percentage of error pixels (PEP), which represents the percentage of incorrect disparities with respect to a tolerance of $\delta$ pixels, and end-point error (EPE), which measures the average disparity estimation error. \clb{Additionally, mean squared error (MSE), structural similarity index (SSIM), and peak signal-to-noise ratio (PSNR) are compared between the predicted and ground truth disparity maps.} The loss function, learning rate, and optimizer settings are consistent with those reported in the corresponding publications.
+Table \ref{tab:stereo_matching_on_synthetic} presents the quantitative results tested on synthetic data.
 Nearly all networks pre-trained with our synthetic data demonstrate performance improvements.
 EPE is improved across all networks, with reductions ranging from 0.60 to 3.18.
-Although the improvement in PSNR is relatively modest, ranging from 0.1 to 2.6, qualitative results in Fig.~\ref{fig.stereo_viz} clearly show the noise difference.
-Networks trained solely on KITTI data perform poorly, often failing in challenging cases, such as the black areas predicted in the third image by PSMNet and AANet.
-In contrast, pre-trained networks produce smoother and more accurate predictions.
 These results confirm that our UDT system significantly enhances model performance for stereo matching tasks.